LZ-LAB/HyVRANet/README.md

-All local experiments are obtained on NVIDIA GeForce RTX 3090 GPUs and PyTorch 1.12.0.
+All local experiments are obtained on 4*NVIDIA GeForce RTX 3090 GPUs and PyTorch 1.12.0.